 Conduct your own skills audit.
 Take time to look at the skills you have developed both specific to your job and those which are more generally transferable.
 In each case, write down an example of a time you have used this skill.
 This will allow you to see more clearly how you can sell yourself to future employers (or your current one) as well as any alternative careers that you may be suited to.
 Take stock of what you have achieved and try and identify any obvious gaps that need filling.

 Consider your work values

 But it’s not just about skills.
 In order to be truly satisfied at work you need to make sure you are in a working situation that closely reflects the values of what is important to you - the things you need from a job in order to make you happy and keep you feeling fulfilled.
 Write down a ‘wish list’ of your priorities.
 Consider things like challenge, risk, routine, promotional opportunities, time freedom, creativity etc. This is about identifying you optimal working environment in order to ultimately move towards it.

 Take advice from those who know you well

 If you are having problems recognising the skills you have or identifying career areas you may be suited to, why not ask other people for their input?
 Sometimes we cannot see the woods for the trees, but others can so asking those close to you - friends, family members - for their input can bring up some hidden gems.

 This is where the career professionals come in.
 It can be an extremely useful exercise to talk your situation through with someone impartial - someone who can thread together the themes, help you identify your goals and work towards them realistically.

-Momentum Careers Advice is based in St Albans, Hertfordshire but works with clients, via skype, throughout the UK and beyond.
-Initial careers consultations cost £60.
+Momentum Careers Advice is based in Welwyn, Hertfordshire, local to St Albans, Harpenden, Hatfield, Stevenage and Welwyn Garden City, but works with clients, via skype, throughout the UK and beyond.
+Careers consultations cost £70.